 We generate a significant proportion of our subscription-based revenues from our Media Metrix product family.
 Products within the Media Metrix family include Media Metrix 2.0, Plan Metrix, World Metrix and Video Metrix.
-We launched Ad Metrix in the third quarter of 2007.
+Additionally, we recently launched Ad Metrix and comScore Marketer in the second half or 2007.
 These product offerings provide subscribers with intelligence on digital media usage, audience characteristics, audience demographics and online and offline purchasing behavior.
 Customers who subscribe to our Media Metrix products are provided with login IDs to our Web site, have access to our database and can generate reports at anytime.

 We also generate subscription-based revenues from certain reports and analyses provided through comScore Marketing Solutions, if that work is procured by customers for at least a nine month period and the customer enters into an agreement to continue or extend the work.
 Through our Marketing Solutions products, we deliver digital marketing intelligence relating to specific industries, such as automotive, consumer packaged goods, entertainment, financial services, media, pharmaceutical, retail, technology, telecommunications and travel.
 This marketing intelligence leverages our global consumer panel and extensive database to deliver information unique to a particular customer's needs on a recurring schedule, as well as on a continual-access basis.
 Our Marketing Solutions customer agreements typically include a fixed fee with an initial term of at least one year.
 We also provide these products on a non-subscription basis as described under "Project Revenues" below.

 In addition, we generate subscription-based revenues from survey products that we sell to our customers.
 In conducting our surveys, we generally use our global Internet user panel.
 After questionnaires are distributed to the panel members and completed, we compile their responses and then deliver our findings to the customer, who also has ongoing access to the survey response data as they are compiled and updated over time.
 These data include responses and information collected from the actual survey questionnaire and can also include behavioral information that we passively collect from our panelists.
 If a customer contractually commits to having a survey conducted on a recurring basis, we classify the revenues generated from such survey products as subscription-based revenues.
-Approximately half of the revenues derived from survey products are generated on a subscription basis.
-Our contracts for survey services typically include fixed fee agreements that range from two months to one year.
+Our contracts for survey services typically include a fixed fee with terms that range from two months to one year.